Canadian Baseball League: Quick demise

-However, despite early promises that the league could, and would, average over 2,000 fans per game, it was clear that the CBL was not remotely close to projections.
+The CBL's expectations were grander than the results.
+Early promises that the league would average over 2,000 fans per game, failed to manifest.
 Only two markets averaged over 1,000 fans per game: Victoria at 1,700 and Calgary at 1,000.
 Four teams averaged fewer than 300 per game: Kelowna (271), Saskatoon (256), Welland (181) and Trois-Rivières (163).
 The national TV deal was cancelled after only six weeks after the CBL was unable to find enough sponsors to cover the production costs.

 The Montreal franchise never played a game in that city due to a lack of a playing field, as they were denied a lease at Olympic Stadium.
 Their home games were played at Stade Amedee Roy in Sherbrooke instead.
 The Abbotsford Saints relocated to Trois Rivieres, Quebec before the season started.

 The CBL's swan song was the All-Star game, held at Calgary.
 Unwilling to absorb any more losses, Mallett pulled the plug on the league, suspending operations the day before the game.
 A crowd of over 5,700 (the largest crowd to come to Burns Park all season) watched the East and West All-Stars play to a 5-5, ten-inning tie.
-Following the game, a home run derby was held, in which Jamie Gann of Kelowna hit the only dinger, thus giving the West the victory.
-Despite losing as much as $4 million on the CBL, Mallett initially promised to bring the league back in 2004.
+Following the game, a home run derby was held to break the tie, in which Jamie Gann of Kelowna hit the only home run, thus giving the West the victory.
+Despite losing as much as $4 million on the CBL, and owing $1.2 million to creditors as of October 2003, Mallett initially promised to bring the league back in 2004.
 However, the remaining assets of the league were quietly auctioned off on December 1, 2003 in Vancouver and the league never returned.

 Teams

-The eight teams that played in the CBL, and their record at the time the league was suspended.
-The Calgary Outlaws were declared the Jenkins Cup champions on the basis of having the league's best record.
+Eight teams played in the CBL, divided into two divisions.
+Because the season was cut short, teams played different numbers of games.
+Their records at the time the league was suspended, and their primary home stadiums, are listed below.
+The Calgary Outlaws were declared the Jenkins Cup champions at the season's end, on the basis of having the league's best record to that point.